-Have you got a mobile SEO strategy for your business?
+Do you have a mobile SEO strategy for your business?
 If you don’t, you’re ignoring most of your potential buyers.

-The stats show that mobile has become increasingly important in generating leads and making sales.
+The stats show that mobile has become increasingly important in generating leads and sales.

-Plus, Google’s tweaking all of its algorithms – even for desktop search – to reflect this change.
-That means unless you bring your SEO practices in line, your site could be virtually invisible in search results.
+Plus, Google’s tweaking all of its algorithms—even for mobile search—to reflect this change.
+That means unless you align your SEO practices, your site could be virtually invisible in search results.

-To help you keep your site optimized for mobile search, we put together this guide to show you:
+To help you keep your site optimized for mobile search, I have put together this guide to show you:

-By the end, you’ll be poised to capture more leads and sales from this important market segment and to future-proof your mobile marketing strategy against the next big change.
+By the end, you’ll be ready to capture more leads and sales from this important market segment and to future-proof your mobile marketing strategy against the next big change.

 What Is Mobile SEO?